Chapter Fourteen: After Hours

 “We should go,” Ben said.

-He unclipped the marker from its magnetic holder before he had fully decided to.
+He unclipped the marker before he’d fully finished deciding to.

 “What are you doing,” Ben said.
 Not quite a question.

-"I'm not sure yet."
-Theo said it honestly.
+“I’m not sure yet.”
+He said it honestly.
 The cap came off.
-He looked at the board.
-"Actually, I think I am."
+He looked at the board, then at the corner, then away from the corner.
+“Actually.
+I think I am.”

-He did not cross out anything or write something obviously wrong.
+He didn’t cross out anything or write something obviously wrong.
 That would be too easy to spot and fix.
-Instead he made small changes at the margins.
-Shifted an approach vector by a degree that looked like a precision correction.
-Extended a contingency branch in a direction that made internal sense but quietly undermined an assumption two steps earlier.
+He made small changes at the margins.
+Shifted an approach vector by a degree that read like a precision correction.
+Extended a contingency branch in a direction that made internal sense and quietly undermined an assumption two steps earlier.
 Adjusted a number in a resource allocation that could be a typo or could be intentional.

 Nothing definitely wrong.
 Everything uncertain.